- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-The truth about marijuana and your dog
+The truth about marijuana for dogs

 To start, we flew to the Bay Area to talk to some experts.